This fresh garden salsa is easy to make and the perfect salsa for canning, particularly if you’re new to cold pack canning for vegetables!

 It’s a very personal choice.

-We have used both jalapeno and Caribbean hot peppers in this salsa.
+We have used both jalapeno and Caribbean hot peppers in this salsa recipe.

 The Straining Method For Making Fresh Salsa For Canning

-By separating the juice from the tomatoes, you are able to start heating the juice separate from the fruit, creating a canning liquid with an intense tomato flavor.
+Also, by separating the juice from the tomatoes, you can heat the juice separate from the fruit.
+This allows you to use the tomato use from your tomatoes as your canning liquid.
+It will reduce some as it heats, creating a canning liquid with an intense tomato flavor.

-Before you start canning, check our Canning Basics post for a refresher on the process.
+Before you start canning, be sure to check our Canning Basics article for a refresher on the process.
+For additional reference, here is the USDA safe canning guide from the National Center for Home Food Preservation.

 - 9 lbs tomatoes